mlearnfab/web/_sources/faq.md

 **Q.** *Do I need to complete each module in a specific amount of time?*

-**A.** No. However, you must show some activity each week, even if it is minimal.
-Otherwise, you will might lose your status in the cohort and will need to renroll.
+**A.** No. You can go at your own pace.
+As mentioned above, you must show minimal activity each week.

 ---

 **Q.** *Do I need to enroll in each of the modules separately.*

-**A.** No. Enrollment in Machine Learning Basics gives you access to all three modules and other modules as they become available.
+**A.** No. Enrollment in **Machine Learning Basics** learning path will give you access to all three modules and other modules as they become available.

 **Q.** *Will there be tests?*